WhatsApp influencers? Yes, they exist, and brands are already using them to sell more!

 Dior’s innovative chatbot campaign

 In an industry first campaign, the French luxury brand Dior worked with influencer Jisoo for a WhatsApp influencer campaign.
-For this campaign, Dior published an Instagram story where Jisoo asked her followers to join her exclusive WhatsApp group centered around Dior’s new Addict lipstick launch.
+For this campaign, Dior published an Instagram story where Jisoo asked her followers to join her on WhatsApp.
+There, she had set up an exclusive WhatsApp group centered around Dior’s new Addict lipstick launch.

 From here, customers were led to a landing page where they could sign up to engage with Jisoo’s chatbot.
-People who signed up could also choose the type of content they wanted to receive, such as videos with behind-the-scene footage about Jisoo’s experience as a Dior ambassador.
+People who signed up could also choose the type of content they wanted to receive.
+This could be beauty tips or videos with behind-the-scene footage about Jisoo’s experience as a Dior ambassador.

 Whoever signed up for the experience, also received an exclusive link to purchase the new lipstick.
 So, Dior was able to both, create a lot of buzz around their new product, and push their sales.